 McGinty highlights that contradiction at the heart of royal reporting.
 "For the conventions to be challenged, there would need to be a sort of groundswell of opinion," he says.
 "You'd need to think the media wanted that badly enough."

 He added: "It's certainly the case that royal coverage is seen as saleable and popular.

-"Is that a situation that suits them or is it a boat they want chance to ease into your role, get your feet under the table and show you are competent enough to be kept on.
+"Is that a situation that suits them or is it a boat they want to rock?"